vhv3y8/tab-group-shortcut/src/tests/scenarios/pages/TUTORIAL.md

-# Description page
+# Tutorial page

 ### Videos

-- GIVEN at description page
+- GIVEN at tutorial page
 - WHEN after loaded
 - THEN start all video

 ---

-- GIVEN at description page
+- GIVEN at tutorial page
 - WHEN clicks some video to pause/resume
 - THEN all videos should pause/resume together